marios155/ethernaut/client/src/gamedata/en/descriptions/levels/fallout_complete.md

 ```

 This allowed the attacker to call the old constructor and claim ownership of the contract, and steal some funds.
 Yep.
 Big mistakes can be made in smartcontractland.

+However, by solving this level you learned about the importance of ownership protection.
+Well done!
+Your flag is `ThereCanBeOnlyOne`.